FahirL/Selenium-eBanking-Hybrid-Framework/README.md

 # Selenium-eBanking-Hybrid-Framework
 This is an eBanking project from the Guru99 platform, where we wrote two tests with a complete project concept.
 In addition to these two tests, we also wrote a one Data Driven test.
-We also ran tests on jenkins.
+We also ran tests on Jenkins.

 ## Usage
 - Maven project